Ameridiem/Math-Assistant.py/README.md

     - equations involving special constants such as pi or e

 ### Alpha Testing

+#### List
+- Every function in equation_symplifyer.py needs Alpha Testing
+- Menu needs alpha testing to see if printing and function commands work properly
+- Importing simplified function to the chain-rule file needs to be alpha tested to verify that the function is the correct format, data type, and not corrupted
+- diff_eq function needs alpha testing to verify that the function is working properly and returning the correct answer.

+###
 - January 17th, 2022: Code wouldn't execute properly with most formuals.
     - Using two stars for the power causes the system to not recognize coefficients and / or powers properly.
     - Used Regex Module to look for the two stars (\*\*) and replace with carots (^) and adjusted code accordingly.